pianonate/nateroids/readme.md

 git clone https://github.com/pianonate/nateroids
 ```

-run it - the first time will take a while even if you have sccache installed as you have to populate the path, n'est-ce pas?
+run it - the first time will take a while even if you have sccache installed as you have to populate the cache, n'est-ce pas?

 ```shell
 cargo run